Chapter 18:

 ‘There you two are!’
 Someone said.
 Mutiple voices, footsteps and laughter followed.

-By the time my family reached the table, we were at opposite ends.
+By the time all my family reached the table, we were at opposite ends.
 Both pretending very hard to be deeply invested in literally anything else.
 Suddenly the graffiti on the hospital roof looked like an art gallery that I was admiring indeed.

 The whole time I was facing away, my lips were still tingling.
 And judging by the way Caleb refused to look directly at my face, his were too.
 Nothing had happened.
 But everything had happened at the same time.